Sugar Refinery, Čukarica: History

 At the present location of the sugar factory, there was a kafana in the second half of the 19th century.
 It was very popular as it was located at the point where two roads, one from Obrenovac and other from Šumadija, meet at the entrance to Belgrade.
 It was owned by Stojko Čukar and after him the kafana was named “Čukareva kafana” which later gave name to the village of Čukarica, which developed into the urban neighborhood and a municipality of Belgrade.

 King Alexander Obrenović instigated the Law on promotion of the domestic industry in 1898.
 Based on the law, the international tendering for the sugar factory was announced and companies from Belgium, United Kingdom, Austria-Hungary, Germany and even Japan applied.
 The grant was given to the German consortium "Royal Serbian privileged sugar factory in Belgrade, Hacke, Goldschmidt and Weinschenk".
 The consortium was formed by Alfred Hacke, an engineer from Magdeburg, Julius Goldschmidt, a banker and a consul from Lugshaven and Max Weinschenk, industrialist and the main shareholder of the large sugar refinery in Regensburg.
 The complex was built from 1899 to 1901, as the first sugar refinery in Serbia.
 The refinery had a machine room, drying room, quarters for the employees, administrative building and a house for the workers.
 The complex was later renovated and expanded several times with new objects.

+Already in 1902 it was temporarily closed due to being unprofitable.
+During the First World War, the Sugar factory was heavily damaged.
+After the war, it was under the administration of the Ministry of Justice until 1925, when — thanks to its first director, Eng.
+Borivoje J. Jovanović — it became majority state-owned and received the name “State Sugar Factory in Čukarica.”